Motivation

 Key Takeaways

 AI models are advancing rapidly in their ability to handle complex, real-world tasks across critical economic sectors.
-The results demonstrate that frontier models are becoming increasingly capable at automating work in finance, law, and software engineering—domains that collectively represent a substantial portion of economic activity.
-While current performance levels suggest transformative potential for many industries, there remains significant room for continued improvement across all evaluated dimensions.
+The results demonstrate that frontier models are becoming increasingly capable at automating work in finance and software engineering—domains that collectively represent a substantial portion of economic activity.
+GPT 5.5 leads the Vals Index, ahead of Claude Opus 4.7, Claude Sonnet 4.6, and DeepSeek V4.

 Methodology